Facebook Live, YouTube videos, Instagram Stories — we’ve officially entered the age of video as king!

 In the car on your way to work, in the shower, while at home, maybe even at the grocery store if you don’t mind a few funny looks, pick a topic and just talk.
 The more you get used to hearing yourself speak, without interruption or input, the easier and more natural it will feel when it comes time to get the cameras rolling.

 One of my favorite exercises comes from my college speech teacher: Choose a random topic (or better yet, let someone else pick the topic) and talk for two whole minutes, even if it’s nonsense or completely made up.
+It's totally normal to feel uncomfortable at first, but as you embrace making mistakes and improve them, it's easier to overcome your camera shyness.

 2. Practice.
 Practice.
 Practice.